This article has been slightly edited, originally posted in 2013

 In effect, the Watchtower trivializes the significance of the mark of the beast and Jehovah’s judgment.
 But Revelation is explicit, revealing that no one who receives the mark will survive.
 And since that is the case, why preach to a world that has already been doomed to everlasting death and has no hope of repentance?
 And there is the obvious question of whether it is righteous and just on God’s part to eternally doom past generations who may have thought the long-defunct League of Nations was a good idea.
 Sadly, very few of Jehovah’s Witnesses seem capable of comprehending the blasphemy of the Watchtower’s teaching.

-True, for now the Governing Body enjoys the luxury of unquestioning obedience and belief on the part of the rank and file and do not have to answer to any earthling for the utter nonsense they publish.
+True, for now at least, the Governing Body enjoys the luxury of unquestioning obedience and suspended belief on the part of the rank and file and are not forced to answer to any earthling for the utter nonsense they publish.
 But the reality is, the Watchtower’s 1914 doctrine can only be maintained by the deviousness of Bethel’s writing staff and the tyranny of their authority.
-In other words, Bethel simply demands that all of Jehovah’s Witnesses believe their 1914 hoax and they silence anyone who exposes their fraud.
+In other words, Bethel simply demands that all of Jehovah’s Witnesses believe their 1914 hoax or else.

 Before considering the answers to the original questions posed consider, again, the account in the book of Job.
 Although Jehovah judged Job to be blameless and upright God nevertheless reproved Job for his declaring himself righteous.
 But God also sternly rebuked his accusers too.

-Interestingly, Jehovah spoke from within a howling windstorm and set the matters straight.
-Likewise, following that pattern, Jehovah is destined to set matters straight in the final part of the days by means of a great tempest – the tempest of Jehovah, otherwise known as the great tribulation.
+Interestingly, Jehovah spoke from within a howling windstorm when he set matters straight.
+Following that pattern, Jehovah is destined to set matters straight in the final part of the days by means of a great tempest – the tempest of Jehovah, otherwise known as the great tribulation.